-Business presenting is easy.
+Business presenting is a challenge for many people.
 Millions of professionals are presenting their ideas to clients and colleagues all over the world every day.

-In business we are paid for our knowledge, expertise, skill and credibility and you can be certain that your audience want to see that each time you speak.
+In business presenting, we are paid for our knowledge, expertise, skill and credibility.
+You can be certain that your audience want to see that each time you speak.

 On its own however, it’s not enough.